KEY TAKEAWAYS

 Step 4: Assign collateral

-• You and your lender agree on collateral assignment of life insurance.
-This just means that you agree your life insurance policy will be used by the lender, in case you are unable to pay back the loan proceeds
+When you apply for the line of credit, tell your lender that you want to use your whole life insurance policy as collateral.
+You and your lender execute a collateral assignment of the life insurance policy.
+This means that you agree that your life insurance policy will be used by the lender if you are unable to pay back the loan proceeds.
+You do not change the beneficiary; the beneficiary named in Step 2 remains the same.

 How to access cash value